orbitaldecay/euler8/docs/readme.md

 <div id="preface">
 <h2>Preface</h2>
 <p>This is the documentation for Euler8 0.1.
 This software was designed and developed by Bob Forder (<a href="mailto:bob@forder.cc">bob@forder.cc</a>) for the <a href="https://itch.io/jam/make-a-console-jam">Make a Console Jam</a> during September of 2022.
 It is free software under the zlib license.
-All documentation and source code was written in Notepad.
-The virtual machine was compiled using Emscripten and the assembler was compiled using MinGW.</p>
+All documentation and source code was written in Notepad.</p>
 </div><hr>

 <div id="toc">